microsoft/live-share/docs/quickstart/share.md

 Use your normal workflow to open a folder, project, or solution you would like to share in Visual Studio or Visual Studio Code.

-### 4. [Optional] Hide or exclude files
+### 4. [Optional] Update hidden or excluded files

-If you would prefer to hide or completely exclude certain files or folders from the collaboration session, a **.vsls.json** file can be added to your project with these settings.
+By default, Live Share **hides** any files/folders referenced in any .gitignore files in your project from guests. **Hiding** a file prevents it from appearing in the file tree while **excluding** it stops it from being transmitted even during operations like debugging.
+If you want to hide/exclude different files, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

-> **WARNING:** This feature is still in development and works reliably on Windows and macOS when the host's filesystem is **not case sensitive**.
-When hosting from case sensitive filesystems, there is **bug** where capitalization somewhere in the path can cause files that should be hidden or excluded to appear.
-(The guest's filesystem has no effect on this issue.)
-Windows is rarely case sensitive.
-Installs of **macOS** are **case insenstive by default** and therefore not impacted, but you may want to verify.
-Unfortunatley, **Linux** is usually **case sensitive**.
-[Upvote (👍) here](https://github.com/MicrosoftDocs/live-share/issues/XX).
+> **Warning:**  This feature has a known issue with **case sensitive filesystems** like those commonly used with **Linux** and in some **rare cases macOS**. (macOS's default filesystem is *not* case sensitive.)
+If you are hosting from a machine with a case sensitive filesystem, certain files or folders may still appear to guests.
+You can find more about the bug and [upvote (👍) it here](https://github.com/MicrosoftDocs/live-share/issues/XX).

 ### 5. Start a collaboration session